 What if you aren't in an Uber Car Seat city?
 In most cities, parents have to think through the logistics of using ridesharing with kids that much more.

-For older kids of booster age (4+ and 40+ pounds), I’d recommend traveling with a compact portable booster seat like the Bubble Bum or the mifold travel booster that you can carry yourself.
-No extra fees or waits, and you’ll already know how to use your own device.
+For older kids of booster age (4+ and 40+ pounds), I'd recommend traveling with a compact portable booster seat like the Bubble Bum or the Hiccapop UberBoost that you can carry yourself.
+No extra fees or waits, and you'll already know how to use your own device.

 For babies who are still in the infant "bucket" car seat, it isn't too hard either.
 I'd recommend combining your infant bucket car seat and a stroller frame to use as your stroller at your destination.
 If you plan to travel a lot, the Doona all in one car seat and stroller is pretty revolutionary too, albeit expensive.

-It’s that in-between toddler stage when most kids are in a large convertible seat that is the most challenging when using Uber and Lyft.
-Luckily, for kids ages 2-5 at least, the options recently got a whole lot better with the release of the Pico car seat from WAYB in 2019 (purchase here).
-It’s a super compact, foldable 5 point harness car seat intended for kids ages 2-5.
-It is small enough to carry with you in a backpack around a city where you might use ridesharing services with kids.
+It's that in-between toddler stage when most kids are in a large convertible seat that is the most challenging when using Uber and Lyft.
+Luckily, for kids ages 2-5 at least, the options got a whole lot better a few years ago with the release of the Pico car seat from WAYB (purchase here).
+It's a super compact, foldable 5 point harness car seat intended for kids ages 2-5.
+You could potentially carry it with you in a backpack around a city where you might use ridesharing services with kids.

 For lots more information and options, be sure to check out my guide to the best car seats and boosters for air travel.